Man who died from Ebola endured treatment delays

 The virus has already killed more than 5,000 people in West Africa.

-Salia, who chose to work in his homeland despite more lucrative opportunities elsewhere, was first tested for Ebola on Nov.
+Salia, who chose to work in his native country despite more lucrative opportunities elsewhere, was first tested for Ebola on Nov.
 7, but the test was negative, and he was discharged from a treatment center in Sierre Leone.

 The U.S. government warns doctors to be wary of possible false negative tests for Ebola.

 Salia tested positive for the disease on Nov.
-10 but did not arrive at an Omaha hospital until Saturday.
+10 but did not arrive at the Omaha hospital until Saturday.

-Two other Ebola patients treated in Omaha this fall arrived at the hospital roughly a week earlier in their illnesses, before nausea, vomiting and more serious symptoms set in.
+Two other Ebola patients treated in Omaha in recent months arrived at the hospital roughly a week earlier in their illnesses, before nausea, vomiting and more serious symptoms had set in.
 Both of those men recovered.

 Government officials in Sierra Leone promised a full investigation into the treatment Salia received.

 “At this point, we can’t say for certain whether it was this misdiagnosis or not that led to his death,” Deputy Information Minister Theo Nicol said in a statement to The Associated Press.
 The government planned to request a full medical report from the hospital where he was last treated.